remy/remysharp.com/public/til/spectrum/on-layer-1,1-enhanced-ula-mode.md

 - To then select a colour for the layer, the `LAYER PALETTE 0, i, v` routine is used (or a palette can be loaded with `LAYER PALETTE 0 BANK n, i`).
 - The maximum number of `INK` is dictated by the `PALETTE FORMAT 255`, and in this case calling `INK 255` is legal.
 If the palette were formatted to `127`, calling `INK 255` would result in a `K Invalid Colour` exception.
 - `PAPER` is limited.
 Essentially it supports `256 / (palette format+1)` colours.
 So if you call `PALETTE FORMAT 255`, you get one paper colour (and 255 inks).
 If you `PALETTE FORMAT 63`, you get four paper colours.
 This is because paper is using the MSB, and with 64 inks available (colour is zero indexed), the top 2 bits of the byte are available so `0b00` (0), `0b01` (1), `0b10` (2) and `0b11` (3).
-- The paper value from 0 onwards is taken from palette index 128.
+- The **paper value from 0 onwards is taken from palette index 128**.
 So you can change the paper colour by doing `LAYER PALETTE 0, 128, 0` to set `PAPER 0` to black, **or with `PALETTE FORMAT 63 : LAYER PALETTE 0, 129, 292 : PAPER 1` sets the paper to grey**.

 So if you want 64 paper colours, you can use `PALETTE FORMAT 1`